Auv525/project_template/README.md

 # project_template
-This is a project with template structure.
+This is a template project with MVC structure.